brac/calcClone/README.md

   - Do not use the `Object` constructor
   - Do not mix quoted and unquoted keys.
 They are slightly different so don't mix them in the same object.
   - You can use computed keys (property names).
 They are treated as quoted keys.
-  - You can use the `method` shorthand instead of a color and function or arrow function.
+  - You can use the `method` shorthand instead of a colon and function or arrow function.
 This will also all `this` to refer to the literal itself rather than the scrop outside the object literal that an arrow function would give you
 ```javascript
 return {
   stuff: 'candy',